Improved filters, search, and sort on Members directory

 I can't reproduce your bug (2).
 Can you give more details on your setup?

-#15 Updated by Chris Stein over 7 years ago
+#15 Updated by Chris Stein about 10 years ago

 Boone, I'll get you some comments related to the UI soon.
 Just wanted to mention a functional issue I encountered.
 When I typed something into the Academic Interest box and then clicked search it didn't filter on that.
 It only filtered when I typed in the word and pressed the enter key.